meilisearch/engine-team/guides/meilisearch-release.md

 3. Click on the `Draft a new release` button

 4. Fill the form with:
-- the title of the release
+- the title of the release: `vX.X.X`
 - the tag associated to the release: should be `vX.X.X`
 - ⚠️ the branch on which to push the tag: `stable`.
 Do not push the tag to `main`!
 - the description.
 Add as many details as possible: the PRs, the authors, new usage examples, the external contributors we want to thank...